bbauska/W3Cx-3of5/README.md

 The input field is related to the datalist that will propose auto-completion based on \<datalist\> values.

-### Typical use for auto-completion
+<h4>Typical use for auto-completion</h4>

-Here is an [online example at JSBin](https://jsbin.com/tiqexel/1/edit?html,output), or try it here in your browser (type the name of your favorite browser):
+Here is an <a href="(https://jsbin.com/tiqexel/1/edit?html,output">online example at JSBin</a>, or try it here in your browser (type the name of your favorite browser):

 <!------------------------------------------------------------------------------------------------>
 <!----------------------------- 288.  (xx) ------------------------------->